Aaron98990/ways-of-the-game/advantage.md

 >
 > - Law 12.3 Disciplinary Action

-It is not recomended to play advantage on offenses against the goalkeeper unless there is a clear opportunity to score a goal.
-If advantage is played in this case and the goalkeeper is injured, play should be stopped when the goalkeeper's team loses the ball.
+It is not recomended to play advantage on offenses against the goalkeeper and the goalkeeper is injured unless there is a clear opportunity to score a goal.
+If advantage is played and fouled player remains injured, play should be stopped when the team benefiting from the advantage loses possesion the ball.

 ## Advantage while holding